Antetokounmpo leads the way, Bucks win Budenholzer’s return

-ATLANTA (AP) — Giannis Antetokounmpo scored 33 points, Eric Bledsoe added 24 points and 10 assists, and the Milwaukee Bucks beat the Hawks 133-114 on Sunday in Mike Budenholzer’s return to Atlanta.
+Milwaukee took charge of the game in the second half with Khris Middleton and Antetokounmpo exerting their will in the paint.

-Khris Middleton finished with 17 points and 11 rebounds to help the Bucks improve to 30-12, second-best in the NBA.
-Coming off a loss at Washington that Antetokounmpo missed with injuries, Milwaukee is 12-0 following a defeat and remained the league’s only team not to drop consecutive games.
+“We played a little bit harder, moved the ball and we did a better job of rebounding,” Antetokounmpo said.
+“Running and getting to our spots, knocking down shots.
+That’s it.”

-Budenholzer, making his first appearance at State Farm Arena since leaving the Hawks after last season, said before the game that he wished his former team well as it rebuilds with youngsters John Collins, Trae Young, Kevin Huerter and Omari Spellman.
+Antetokounmpo scored 33 points, Eric Bledsoe added 24 points and 10 assists, and Milwaukee beat the Hawks 133-114 on Sunday in Mike Budenholzer’s return to Atlanta.

 Most Read Sports Stories